Stable envelopes for slices of the affine Grassmannian: Stable Envelopes

-By using the \refThm{ThmTorusWallCrossing} for the chain of chambers $-\C = \C_0, \C_1, \dots, \C_{k-1}, \C_k = \C$ we see, that the only change module $\hbar^2$ appears when we cross the wall $H_{\alpha} = \ker \wtalpha$ such that $p$ and $q$ are in the same component of $X^{\ker \wtalpha}$.
-By \refCor{CorWallIntersection} we know that there at most one such wall.
-To have exactly one wall, $p$ and $q$ most satisfy conditions from \refThm{ThmWallsForFixedPoints}.
+we see that the only change module $\hbar^2$ appears when we cross the wall $H_{\alpha} = \ker \wtalpha$ such that $p$ and $q$ are in the same component of $X^{\ker \wtalpha}$.
+By \refCor{CorWallIntersection} we know that there is at most one such wall.
+To have exactly one wall, $p$ and $q$ most satisfy the conditions from \refThm{ThmWallsForFixedPoints}.
 Since otherwise

 we assume that conditions in \refThm{ThmWallsForFixedPoints} are satisfied for one root $\wtalpha$.
 Then by \refThm{ThmTorusWallCrossing}